-All relevant Bristol Bay forms are available online and can be submitted in various ways including by email.
-To avoid problems please submit forms early.
+All relevant Bristol Bay forms are available online and can be submitted in various ways including by email (contacts are listed on ADF&G's Bristol Bay home page, here).
+To avoid problems and processing delays, please submit forms early.
 Contact your processor for a digital copy of your Permit Holder's Agent Authorization (PHAA) form.
-Regarding district registration cards, set gillnet permit holders are only required to fill out and return set gillnet registration cards if they fish in the Nushagak District.
+Set gillnet permit holders are only required to fill out and return set gillnet registration cards if they fish in the Nushagak District.
 Drift gillnet permit holders must fill out and return district registration cards prior to commercial fishing in any district in Bristol Bay.
-PDF files of district registration cards, permit holder agent authorization forms, and dual drift registration forms are posted online on the department Bristol Bay homepage and can be printed, completed, then mailed to the address on the printout, or submitted electronically to:
+PDF files of district registration cards, permit holder agent authorization forms, and dual drift registration forms are posted online on the department Bristol Bay homepage and can be printed, completed, then mailed to the address on the printout, or submitted electronically to DFG.BristolBay.CF.Forms@alaska.gov.
+If electronic submission or mail submission is not possible, forms will be available from, and may be submitted to, Anchorage, King Salmon, or Dillingham office personnel.

-DFG.BristolBay.CF.Forms@alaska.gov

-If electronic submission or mail submission is not possible, forms will be available in and may be submitted to Anchorage, King Salmon, or Dillingham office personnel.